txpipe-shop/sundae-swap/src/audit.typ

   - Circulating LP property does not equal the minted quantity of LP tokens
   - Fees per ten thousand property is not a positive integer
   - Protocol fees is not a positive integer
-- Metadata output has a void datum
+- Metadata output does not have a void datum
-- The settings UTxO has a token with the expected policy ID (parameter of the validator)
+- The settings UTxO doesn't have a token with the expected policy ID (parameter of the validator)

 === Operation "scoop"

-Explanation of transaction here
+This transaction processes a batch of orders against a particular pool, performed by an authorized scooper.

+For each order input there is a related destination output that will contain the assets resulting from the processing of such order (plus a remainder in some cases *TODO list those cases*) and any other assets that were in the order and are not related with the pool.
+The only exception to this rule are Donation orders that have no reminder i.e. the liquidity ratio of the pool is preserved with the exact amounts provided in the donation.

+Both the Pool and Order validators are executed.
+They are attached to the transaction within reference inputs.

 #figure(
   image("img/scoop.png", width: 100%),